 No person shall hunt big game or trophy game animals with archery equipment during a special archery hunting season without first obtaining an archery license and the applicable hunting license.
 An archery license shall not be required in addition to a limited quota license to participate in a limited quota archery only season.
 Legal archery equipment and firearms may be used to hunt big game or trophy game animals during the regular hunting seasons as set forth in Commission regulations.

 Bow and arrow or crossbow are permissible equipment to take game animals.
 No person shall hunt big game or trophy game animals with bow and arrow or crossbow during a special archery hunting season without first obtaining an archery license and the appropriate hunting license.
-No person holding an archery license shall take big game or trophy game animals during a special archery hunting season or during a limited quota archery season by the use of any type of fi rearm.
-When hunting antelope, bighorn sheep, black bear, deer, mountain goat or mountain lion, the longbow hunter must be equipped with a longbow of not less than forty (40) pounds draw weight or possessing the ability to cast a hunting arrow of four hundred (400) grain weight at least one hundred sixty (160) yards.
-When hunting elk or moose, the longbow hunter must be equipped with a longbow of not less than fifty (50) pounds draw weight or possessing the ability to cast a hunting arrow of five hundred (500) grain weight at least one hundred sixty (160) yards.
-The crossbow hunter must be equipped with a crossbow of not less than ninety (90) pounds draw weight that has a minimum draw length of fourteen (14) inches (from front of bow to back of string in the cocked position), and a positive safety mechanism.
-Crossbow bolts must be at least sixteen (16) inches long.
-The broadhead of arrows or bolts shall be of sharp steel with a minimum cutting width of one (1) inch.
+No person holding an archery license shall take big game or trophy game animals during a special archery hunting season or during a limited quota archery season by the use of any type of firearm.
+When hunting antelope, bighorn sheep, black bear, deer, mountain goat, mountain lion, or gray wolf where designated as a trophy game animal, a hunter shall use a longbow, recurve bow or compound bow of not less than forty (40) pounds of draw weight.
+When hunting elk or moose, a hunter shall use a longbow, recurve bow or compound bow of not less than fifty (50) pounds draw weight.
+A crossbow hunter must be equipped with a crossbow of not less than ninety (90) pounds draw weight, and crossbow bolts must be at least sixteen (16) inches long.
+The broadheads of arrows or bolts shall have a minimum cutting width of one (1) inch.
 Upon request by a game warden or other Wyoming law enforcement officer, a person who has taken a big or trophy game animal during a special archery hunting season or during a limited quota archery only hunting season shall allow testing of the animal's tissue for confirmation of compliance with this section.

 No person shall take into or possess in the game fields or forests of Wyoming any fully automatic weapon or device designed to silence or muffle the report of any firearm.
 Wyoming has no restrictive laws concerning firearms that may be legally possessed under the laws of one's home state.
 Firearms may be carried uncased in vehicles, although safety dictates that all firearms in a vehicle should be unloaded with action open.